 Most clothing designers can’t wait to break out on their own and conquer the world by becoming the next Jimmy Choo or Tom Ford.
 They spend an enormous amount of time cultivating social media followers and pray that their brand, will one day be showcased in upscale department stores on Rodeo drive, Dubai or 5th Ave.

-It takes hard work to receive recognition in the fashion world but sometimes a simple but impactful approach is what’s needed in a crowded haute couture market.
-To make a sizeable splash, you need 2 critical components that can excite potential clientele.
+It takes hard work to receive recognition in the fashion world, but sometimes a simple but impactful approach is what’s needed in a crowded haute couture market.
+To make a sizeable splash, you need 2 critical components that can excite potential clients.
 Hyper-Localization and a good story.

 A Brand Is Only As Good As Its Story

 LVMH, the fashion conglomerate that buys and collects luxury brands such as Prada, Fendi, Moēt, and Tiffany among its other luxury holdings, understands what they really own, branded stories with a localized history.
 You see, no amount of social media advertising can give those brands as much prestige and desire as the stories and history they are built upon.

 Designers can fake fashion prestige, but without an original story or localized history, they will never reach anywhere near the level of success of an LVMH brand.
 A brand has to have a story of evolution with a starting point.
 Without them, you’re competing for price-conscious consumers instead of elevating your brand’s moment in time and localized space.